opspresso/toaster/ARCHITECTURE.md

 The `env` command handles AWS environment profile management:

 1. **Environment Path Discovery**:
-   - Looks for AWS_ENV_PATH in the .env file in the current directory
+   - Looks for AWS_ENV_PATH in the ~/.toast.json file (자동으로 생성됨)
+   - If ~/.toast.json doesn't exist, creates it with default settings
-   - If not found, creates a path at ~/workspace/github.com/{username}/keys/env
+   - If AWS_ENV_PATH not found, creates a path at ~/workspace/github.com/{username}/keys/env
    - Uses whoami to get the default username, but allows customization

 2. **Profile Management**: